 I also have a private teaching practice in Oakland, CA.

 I was a founding member of Orquesta La Moderna Tradición, one of the few charanga orchestras outside of Cuba, co-founded by Cuban dance and percussion master Roberto Borrell and violinist Tregar Otton.
 (Charangas feature violins and flute instead of the brass instruments in typical Cuban dance bands.)
 I played piano, sang background, arranged, and recorded three CDs with this 11-piece group over nearly sixteen years (1996-2012).

 From 2006-2011 I co-led the world-jazz group Tanaóra with singer-songwriter Cecilia Engelhart and internationally-known percussionist Michael Spiro.
-Our CD ‘Día Real’ (which I co-produced and also helped record, edit, and mix) featured Cecilia’s original songs.
-The arrangements creatively and freely blended Afro-Cuban, Caribbean, Brazilian, and American jazz and popular styles.
+Our CD ‘Día Real’ (which I co-produced and also helped record, edit, and mix) featured Cecilia’s original songs, blending Latin, Caribbean, Brazilian, and American jazz and popular music forms.
 The band also included Bay Area stalwarts David Belove (bass), the late Ron Stallings (saxes), and the late Paul Van Wageningen (drums).